Gaurav560/https-javaexpert.hashnode.dev-/clndi9a1q000908l207rzg5un.md

 int-arg method
 ```

-## Why it is called compile-time polymorphism?

-* Polymorphism because methods with the same name can do different work based on what arguments have been passed during the method call.

-* Compile time because the Compiler checks the method call and matches it with method signatures present in the class body.
+* `The compiler checks the method call and matches it with method signatures present in the class body.
 If the method call matches with method signatures present in the class then it will compile successfully otherwise it will throw a Compilation error.
-All this is done by the compiler at compile time.
+All this is done by the compiler at compile time.`

 ## Some Important Cases to keep in mind: